siddhartha-komodo/slate/source/includes/_101-cryptoconditions-instructions.md

-# CryptoConditions Instructions
+# Smart Contract Instructions

-## Understanding CC Addresses
+## Understanding CryptoConditions Addresses

 The method of transferring CryptoConditions-related assets is often slightly different than transferring the main coins of an asset chain.